gymdb/speechday/README.md

 As an administrator:

+1. Make sure that the uploads folder is writeable by the web server process
-1. Import teachers via a CSV file.
+2. Import teachers via a CSV file.
-2. Import student data via a CSV file.
+3. Import student data via a CSV file.
-3. Upload a newsletter template in ODT format.
+4. Upload a newsletter template in ODT format.
-4. Create a speechday-event.
+5. Create a speechday-event.
-5. Create the newsletter and distribute it among the students / parents.
+6. Create the newsletter and distribute it among the students / parents.

 As a teacher (optional):